-No more than 8 authors are acceptable until there is a special justification.
-For the articles authored by students/interns, they must include their research supervisor or consultant as co-author (could be the 9th author).
-After the submission, please quote the submission reference and request your research supervisor/consultant to send an email to the journal (email@example.com) confirming that he/she has read that manuscript already and approve the contents presented in the manuscript.
+More than 9 authors (students/interns) are not acceptable until there is a special justification.
+For the articles authored by students/interns, they must include their research supervisor or consultant as co-author (9 students + 1 Supervisor/Consultant/Prof).
+After the submission, please quote the submission reference (IJMDC-xxx-xx-xx) and request your research supervisor/consultant to send an email to the journal (email@example.com) confirming that he/she has read that manuscript already and approve the contents in the manuscript.
 The inclusion of a research supervisor/consultant as a co-author is a mandatory condition as directed by the Saudi Commission for Health Specialties.

 Articles can not be withdrawn after submission until all authors agree to it and there must be valid reason endorsed by the institution of the authors.
 An article withdrawing fee would be imposed, if there is a withdrawal request after the review and initial decision.